Montessori Education BEd (Honours)

 This programme serves to provide students with a comprehensive understanding of the Montessori approach to the education and care of children in early and middle childhood.
 The students will be supported to develop the requisite knowledge(s), values and competencies to work effectively in a range of education and care settings, in line with current legislation, standards and quality frameworks.

-The aim of professionalpractice placement is to provide students with the opportunity to experience various education and care settings, thus facilitating the professional growth, development and training of the student over the duration of this programme of study.
-The placement blocks (2 weeks in Year 1, 12 weeks in Year 2, and 12 weeks in Year 3) provide students with the opportunity to experience practice in a scaffolded manner.
+The aim of professional practice placement is to provide students with the opportunity to experience various education and care settings, thus facilitating the professional growth, development and training of the student over the duration of this programme of study.
+The placement blocks are 2 weeks in year 1, 12 weeks in year 2, and 12 weeks in year 3.
 Learning situations within the working environment facilitate the student to integrate theory and practice and develop competence in practice skills.
 The programme team ensure that all placement experiences provide training, support and challenge for the students.

 Q & A

-Q: What is the difference between a BEd in Montessori Education and a BA in Early Childhood Education & Care (ECEC)?
+Q: What is the difference between a BEd (Hons) in Montessori Education and a BA (Hons) in Early Childhood Education & Care (ECEC)?

 Q: On successful completion of this honours degree, am I qualified to teach at Primary School level?

 Graduates are qualified to teach in Montessori primary schools in Ireland.
 These are fee-paying schools where children are educated using the Montessori pedagogy.
 Teachers in these schools do not require a Teaching Council number.

 Q: Is there a pathway to primary school teaching from this course?